chunhuazhou/rrfsexps/README.md

 2. Either create subdirectories by user names under the `users/` directory, such as `Guoqing/`, `Chunhua/`, `Haidao/`, etc,
 or by groups, such as `dev1/`, `dev2/`, `chemistry/`, `retros/`, `coldstart_only` etc

-3. If the `config_resources/config_chemistry` file is modified, commit that file as well.
+3. If there is an `config_chemistry` file, commit it as well.
 Here is an example: https://github.com/RRFSx/rrfsexps/tree/main/chemistry/smoke_dust_conus12km

 4. If there is an `config_resources/config_override` file, commit it as well

-5. One is welcome to use wiki pages to add details about a given exp settings.
+5. It is welcome to use wiki pages to add more details about a given experiment.